J-Culture: 花より団子 ( = Hana yori dango ) + お花見 ( = Ohanami)

 桜茶 = sakuracha =cherry blossoms tea

-(Note: This tea is considered to be good luck and and we serve it at engagement gathering, etc.)
+(Note: This tea is considered to be good luck and we serve it at engagement gatherings, etc.)

-We also have tea cups, plates, table mats with cherry blossom design, etc. etc.
+We also have tea cups, plates, table mats with cherry blossom designs, etc.

 For many Japanese people= sakura = cherry blossoms are very special flowers.